CortisXX/Pathology-research/README.md

 ✔ **AI-Powered Real-Time Literature Interpretation** – Automatically highlights p-values and key insights.

 ---
+## Updates

+Apr 12, released to PAP meeting

+Apr 18, 2025 LLM asisted tool: "AiMedinSight" released to GPT store

+Apr 19, 2025 Our app has a name: OneClickStats

+---
 ## 📌 Installation & Usage
 STEP1️⃣ Prerequisites**
 Ensure you have R installed.
 If not, download it from [CRAN](https://cran.r-project.org/).